My Cake School

 Misc- Cardboard cake circles- I used two (cut to the size of each tier).
 Our cake base is a wooden ¼" thick square wrapped tightly with a plastic tablecloth and secured beneath with painter's tape.

-You may also be interested in our EASY Dinosaur Pull-Apart Cupcake Cake!
+You may also be interested in our EASY dinosaur cake made of cupcakes!
+You can find the step by step tutorial here: Dinosaur Pull-Apart Cupcake Cake

-We also have a roundup of even more Birthday Cake Ideas here: 100+ Birthday Cake Ideas!
+We also have a roundup of even more Birthday Cake Designs here: 100+ Birthday Cake Ideas!

 Your email address will not be published.
 Required fields are marked *